 Here's the science of the crutch

-The idea is to seal the meat tightly in foil with just a little water, juice, wine, or beer.
+The idea is to cook the meat most of the way, then seal the meat tightly in foil with just a little water, juice, wine, or beer.
 Apple juice is popular.
+Some people add margarine and sugars like honey or agave.
 The liquid mixes with the juices that drip from the meat and gently braises the meat.
 Braising is the same process used by a slow cooker where the meat sits partially submerged in a water based liquid.
-The liquid transmit heat to the meat better than air, speeding cooking.
+The liquid transmits heat to the meat better than air, speeding cooking.

-Most importantly, the crutch prevents surface evaporation from the meat.
+Most importantly, the crutch prevents surface evaporation from the meat and helps keep it moister.
 Before and after wrapping, evaporation cools the meat, and that is what is responsible for the infamous "stall" a period of several hours where the meat's internal temp plateaus and beginners start to panic.
 With the crutch, the meat finishes cooking faster.
 Crutch for too long, and you will extract flavor from the meat, remove all the rub, and cause the proteins to get their undies in a bunch, forming tight knots that will make the meat tough and wring out moisture, and then eventually make the meat too soft and mushy.